 Editor, Volume XII: Roman Forgeries (1673) (with Jean-Louis Quantin and Austen Saunders)

 Dr Angus Vine is Lecturer in Early Modern Literature at the University of Stirling.
 His publications include In Defiance of Time: Antiquarian Writing in Early Modern England (OUP, 2010) and The Copious Text: Encyclopaedic Books in Early Modern England (with Abigail Shinn; 2014).
 His research interests include sixteenth- and seventeenth-century literary and intellectual history, antiquarianism, the works of Francis Bacon, manuscript culture, notebooks and miscellanies, and textual editing.
 With Richard Serjeantson, he is editing Volume III of The Oxford Francis Bacon (OUP).

-Editor, Volume IV: Early Notebook and Ficino Notebook (with Ann Moss)
+Editor, Volume IV: Early Notebook and Ficino Notebook (with Valery Rees and the late Ann Moss)